-- 1. The school nurse or an appropriate person appointed by the Board supervises the secure and proper storage and dispensing of medications.
-The drug must be received in the container in which it was dispensed by the prescribing physician or others licensed to prescribe medication. - 2.
-Written permission must be received from the parent(s) of the student, requesting that the school nurse or an appropriate person comply with the physician's order. - 3.
-The school nurse or other designated individual must receive and retain a statement which complies with state law and is signed by the physician who prescribed the drug or other person licensed to prescribe medication (excluding nonprescription drugs). - 4.
-The parent(s) must agree to submit a revised statement, signed by the physician or other licensed individual who prescribed the drug, to the nurse or other designated individual if any of the information originally provided by the physician or licensed individual changes. - 5.
-No employee who is authorized by the Board to administer a prescribed drug and who has a copy of the most recent statement is liable in civil damages for administering or failing to administer the drug, unless he/she acts in a manner which would constitute "gross negligence, wanton, or reckless misconduct". - 6.
+- 1. Only employees of the Board who are licensed health professionals, or who are appointed by the Board and have completed a drug administration training program meeting state law requirements, conducted by a licensed health professional and considered appropriate by the Board, can administer prescription drugs to students. - 2.
+The school nurse or an appropriate person appointed by the Board supervises the secure and proper storage and dispensing of medications.
+The drug must be received in the container in which it was dispensed by the prescribing physician or others licensed to prescribe medication. - 3.
+Written permission must be received from the parent(s) of the student, requesting that the school nurse or an appropriate person comply with the physician's order. - 4.
+The school nurse or other designated individual must receive and retain a statement which complies with state law and is signed by the physician who prescribed the drug or other person licensed to prescribe medication.

+- 5. The parent(s) must agree to submit a revised statement, signed by the physician or other licensed individual who prescribed the drug, to the nurse or other designated individual if any of the information originally provided by the physician or licensed individual changes. - 6.
+No employee who is authorized by the Board to administer a prescribed drug and who has a copy of the most recent statement is liable in civil damages for administering or failing to administer the drug, unless he/she acts in a manner which would constitute "gross negligence or wanton or reckless misconduct." - 7.
 No person employed by the Board is required to administer a drug to a student except pursuant to requirements established under this policy.
-The Board shall not require an employee to administer a drug to a student if the employee objects, on the basis of religious convictions, to administering the drug. - 7.
-A parent/guardian is to be contacted in the case of an occasional need for a nonprescription drug (i.e. Advil, Tylenol, aspirin).
-A written note of permission from the parent/guardian for the student to take nonprescription drugs must be sent in to the school office ahead of time or the parent/guardian must grant permission in a telephone conversation with school district administration.
+The Board shall not require an employee to administer a drug to a student if the employee objects, on the basis of religious convictions, to administering the drug.